njoubert/inheritance.js/README.md

 thus something like FireBug or Chrome Developer Tools look a little ugly when you're printing things out.

+This is fixed by passing a string argument with the name you want, but that's not very DRY, so i'm not a huge fan.

 ## Fundamental reasons why I want something like this.

 What makes this process difficult is: I want to distinguish between internal